Collections

 Historical Collections

 The HSLB has been collecting historical materials since 1962.
-The archive contains more than 100,000 items including documents, maps, photographs, books, scrapbooks, yearbooks, architectural pieces, textiles, uniforms, advertising, menus, postcards, blueprints, publications, phone and address directories, historical inventories, biographies and objects from local amusements such as the Pike and the Shady Acres Miniature Golf Course.
-Newer collections include the Cambodian Community History and Archive Project (CamCHAP) which will not be publicly accessible until 2012.
+The archive contains more than 100,000 items including documents, maps, photographs, books, scrapbooks, yearbooks, architectural pieces, textiles, uniforms, advertising, menus, postcards, blueprints, publications, phone and address directories, historical inventories, biographies, and objects from local amusements such as the Pike and the Shady Acres Miniature Golf Course.
+Newer collections include the Redevelopment Agency Collection.

-Following are descriptions of some of the items in our archives.
+The following are types of the items in our archives.

 Photographic Collection